gnames/gnparser/CONTRIBUTING.md

   and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

+## **Do you intend to add a new feature or change an existing one?**

+* Suggest your change in the [GlobalNames gitter group](https://gitter.im/GlobalNamesArchitecture/GlobalNames), or [create an issue](https://gitlab.com/gogna/gnparser/issues/new) that describes your suggestion in detail.
+* Make sure you **do not put more than one feature or change** in the new issue.

 ## **Did you write a patch that fixes a bug?**

 * Open a new GitHub pull request with the patch.